-So if aaaaaaallllllllll of these above things are ways thyroid function can go wrong, then why in the name of all things holy do most doctors only look at TSH????
+So if ALL of these above things are ways thyroid function can go wrong, then why in the name of all things holy do most doctors only look at TSH???

 One of the main reasons your average GP or endocrinologist won't look past a basic TSH reading is because they aren't equipped with the tools necessary to help you heal the body if there is something wrong elsewhere.
 What would you doctor do if they could figure out that your leaky gut was the reason you weren't converting thyroid?
 What would they do if they could ascertain that your gluten consumption was the reason your thyroid autoimmunity was ramped up?

 Uncovering the underlying reasons for thyroid issues is exactly what a functional diagnostic nutrition practitioner CAN do.
 That's what we want to do!!
 And there is so very much we can accomplish with just diet, rest, exercise, stress, and supplementation!